Home ➜ VBA ➜ VBA Wrap Text (Cell, Range, and Entire Worksheet)

 ActiveSheet.UsedRange.WrapText = True

-In the above code’s first line, you have specified the worksheet and then the “UsedProperty” to wrap text.
+In the above code’s first line, you have specified the worksheet and then the “UsedProperty” to wrap the text.
 In the second line, you have the active sheet’s used range.
 But both lines work in the same way.

 Here are a few more examples that you need to know: